MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/administration/configuring-excel-addin.md

 ## Expose the Business Central application Web API in Microsoft Entra ID

-When [!INCLUDE[prod_short](../developer/includes/prod_short.md)] is configured for Microsoft Entra ID authentication, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application is registered as an application in an Microsoft Entra ID.
+When [!INCLUDE[prod_short](../developer/includes/prod_short.md)] is configured for Microsoft Entra authentication, the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application is registered as an application in a Microsoft Entra ID.
 Before the Excel add-in can be configured, you must configure the [!INCLUDE[prod_short](../developer/includes/prod_short.md)] application in Microsoft Entra ID to expose its Web API.

 > [!NOTE]
-> The API may have already been exposed as part of the Microsoft Entra ID authentication setup.
+> The API may have already been exposed as part of the Microsoft Entra authentication setup.
 You can also use the following steps to verify.

 1. Sign in to the [Azure portal](https://portal.azure.com).
 2. Search for and select **Microsoft Entra ID**.